sbrl/moondoc/README.md

 > *All* namespaces **MUST** have at least one `@namespace` definition *somewhere* in the codebase.

 ### `@internal`
 Specifies that a function is internal and hence subject to change.
-Displays an icon next to the function to indicate this.
+Displays an a icon (🔑) next to the function to indicate this.

-TODO Implement displaying an icon as described.

 ### `@event`
 Indicates the current documentation block is documenting an event.